-Players are not allowed to wear a colored or tinted visor.
+Players are not allowed to wear a colored or tinted visor that would make it impossible to make eye contact with the player.

 Participating Teams in an IIHF Competition must ensure that their Players are equipped with a helmet manufactured and approved specifically for ice hockey and that, as applicable, a visor or a full-face protection is properly attached to it.